AaronDJohnson/pyfbt/README.md

  See the .ipynb file included for some basic examples.

 ## Contribute
  This code is a work in progress.
-If you find it useful, then I encourage you to fork it an continue work on it.
+If you find it useful, then I encourage you to fork it and help me add features to it.
+Tests and documentation coming (hopefully) soon.